fandywang/thirdparty_intro/README.md

 * [GibbsLDA++](http://gibbslda.sourceforge.net/) - A C/C++ implementation of Latent Dirichlet Allocation (LDA) using Gibbs Sampling technique for parameter estimation and inference.
 * [Yahoo_LDA](https://github.com/shravanmn/Yahoo_LDA) - Yahoo!'s topic modelling framework using Latent Dirichlet Allocation
 * [mahout](http://mahout.apache.org/) - The Apache Mahout machine learning library's goal is to build scalable machine learning libraries.
+* [Maximum Entropy Modeling Toolkit for Python and C++](https://github.com/lzhang10/maxent) - This package provides a (Conditional) Maximum Entropy Modeling Toolkit for Python and C++.
 * [maxent](http://www.nactem.ac.uk/tsuruoka/maxent/) - A simple C++ library for maximum entropy classification.
+* [libLBFGS](http://www.chokkan.org/software/liblbfgs/) - This library is a C port of the implementation of Limited-memory Broyden-Fletcher-Goldfarb-Shanno (L-BFGS) method written by Jorge Nocedal.
+* [OWL-QN](http://research.microsoft.com/en-us/downloads/b1eb1016-1738-4bd5-83a9-370c9d498a03/) - The Orthant-Wise Limited-memory Quasi-Newton algorithm (OWL-QN) is a numerical optimization procedure for finding the optimum of an objective of the form {smooth function} plus {L1-norm of the parameters}.
+It has been used for training log-linear models (such as logistic regression) with L1-regularization.
+* [CRF++](http://crfpp.googlecode.com/svn/trunk/doc/index.html?source=navbar) - CRF++ is a simple, customizable, and open source implementation of Conditional Random Fields (CRFs) for segmenting/labeling sequential data.
+CRF++ is designed for generic purpose and will be applied to a variety of NLP tasks, such as Named Entity Recognition, Information Extraction and Text Chunking.
+* [CRFsuite](http://www.chokkan.org/software/crfsuite/) - A fast implementation of Conditional Random Fields (CRFs).
 * [MLTK](https://github.com/fandywang/mltk) - MLTK -- the Machine Learning Toolkit -- is a suite of C++ open source modules of Machine Learning.
 * [FP-growth](https://github.com/enaeseth/python-fp-growth) - An implementation of the FP-growth algorithm in pure Python.